chaluvadis/di-navigator/README.md

    - Run `DI Navigator: Select Project` (Ctrl+Shift+P) to scan all or specific projects.
    - Or use `DI Navigator: Refresh Services` to re-scan.
 3. **Browse Services**: Expand the tree:
-   - Projects → Lifetimes (color-coded) → Services (with counts for registrations/sites/conflicts).
+   - Projects → Lifetimes (color-coded) → Services (with counts for registrations/sites).
    - Click a service to go to its primary implementation.
-   - Expand services to see injection sites or conflicts.
+   - Expand services to see injection sites.
 4. **Navigate**:
    - Right-click or use commands like `DI Navigator: Go to Implementation` / `Go to Injection Site`.
-   - For conflicts, use `DI Navigator: Resolve Conflicts` to view and suggest fixes.
 5. **Clear/Refresh**: Use `DI Navigator: Clear Project Selection` to scan the full workspace.

 Example Tree View:
 ```
 MyProject
 ├── Singleton (1 service)
-│   └── IUserService (2 regs, 1 site, 1 conflict)
+│   └── IUserService (2 regs, 1 site)
 │       ├── UserServiceImpl.cs:42
 │       └── Injection: UserController.ctor (IUserService)
-│       └── Conflict: DuplicateImplementation
 └── Scoped (3 services)
     └── ...
 ```